-Charlie Hutchinson: the only black Briton in the International Brigades
+Charlie Hutchison: the only black Briton in the International Brigades

 [I ask you to intervene so that this Comrade obtains a permit in accordance with the last dispositions of the Hon.
 Mr. President of the Ministers Council, Dr. Negrín.]